Battle Looms in Ukraine's East, Washington Commits to Weapons Supply

 Reuters could not immediately confirm the reports.

-Since Russia invaded, Zelenskiy has appealed to Western powers to provide more defense help, and to punish Moscow with tough sanctions.
+Since Russia invaded, Ukrainian President Volodymyr Zelenskyy has appealed to Western powers to provide more defense help, and to punish Moscow with tough sanctions.

 U.S. national security adviser Jake Sullivan told ABC News: